tung/ruggrogue/book/field-of-view.md

 The field of view code is some of the earliest code I ever wrote for RuggRogue.
 Indeed, RuggRogue started as a fake terminal demo, and spent a lot of its early life as a proof-of-concept for shadow casting.
 There's no doubt in my mind that I would write this differently if I were to revisit this today: make better use of Rust's iterator API, define slopes as a proper type instead of an integer tuple so I could define ordering and use normal inequality operators, and so on.
-However, if I stayed and continually refined this field of view code, I would never have moved onto finishing the rest of the game; moving on was a judgement call that just had to be made.
+However, if I stayed and continually refined this field of view code, I would never have moved onto finishing the rest of the game.

 Despite its issues, I'm still quite happy with how field of view calculation turned out: it runs well, the results are good and I can be confident that I understand shadow casting well enough to implement it from scratch.